Atattia/chat-application-api/README.md

 You can find detailed Postman collections for testing these endpoints [here](https://drive.google.com/file/d/1qkCTRp7GMhJ31kwUO1QgwGDoH_2fizTw/view?usp=sharing).

+Extract the downloaded ZIP file, you should end up with 3 Postman collections.

 To use the Postman collections:

 1. **Import the collection** into Postman:
   - Click on "Import"
-  - Select the files downloaded from link above after extracting the 3 collections
+  - Select the extracted files
 2. **Run the requests** in the following order:
    - Create an Application
    - Get All Applications